Saitejaswini-25/chatbot/README.md

 - Technologies: Added TypeScript as a primary language used for coding
 - Project Features: Included the interactive nature of answering basic questions, which is a key feature of your project.
+## Project Demo
+A live demo of this project can be accessed here: Live Demo Link